bjornregnell/reqeng-book/slides/02-func.md

   * ...

 * Model interpretation often requires specific knowledge:
-  * Choose modelling technique based on stakeholders' ability to understand and validate!
+  * Choose modeling technique based on stakeholders' ability to understand and validate!

 * How do you know that your chosen mix of models fit together and does not contradict each other?
   * Make sure to check model inter-consistency in validation!